 - Cooking functions: 9 – pressure, slow cook, air crisp, dehydrate, bake/roast, grill, sauté, steam and yoghurt

 - Dimensions: 35 x 42 x 38 cm

 - Cleaning: dishwasher safe pot and accessories, wipe clean exterior

 - Colour: black

-Who will the Ninja Foodi Max suit?
+TLDR: What we thought of the Ninja Foodi Max

-The Ninja Food Max 9-in-1 Multi Cooker comes with all the attachments you need for the basic functions.
+The Ninja Foodi Max OP500UK 9-in-1 Multi Cooker comes with all the attachments you need for the basic functions.
 It comes with the built-in lid (used for crisping, roasting and other functions that include browning), then there is a secondary lid to be used for slow cooking and pressure settings which is fitted to the unit when the main lid is open.
 You also get two racks that fit together to make a two-tier stand for grilling, dehydrating and roasting.
 One is reversible so you can use each alone, or paired to create a variety of levels to cook on.

 The main unit includes a removable cooking pot that is used for all functions – the Ninja Foodi Max won't operate unless the pot is present.
 Then, you get a cook and crisp basket that sits inside the pot for 'frying' food.
 Ninja Kitchen accessories (opens in new tab) can be bought for the Foodi Max on their website – including a glass pot lid, loaf tin and muffin mould – plus any replacement parts you might need.